 Additionally, both give you an activity log that lets you see all of the actions you or other users have taken inside your hosting account.
 This helps you to see what’s happening and make sure there’s no funny business.

 Next, let’s compare how much it will cost to use these two hosts.
-Kinsta and WP Engine are in similar price brackets, though they have some differences in how they structure their pricing tiers.
+Kinsta and WP Engine are in similar price brackets, though they have some differences in how they structure their pricing tiers (here’s Kinsta’s official pricing page – and here’s WP Engine’s official pricing page).

 Let’s start with what’s the same — the entry-level plan.
-Yes, over the years, Kinsta and WP Engine’s entry-level plans have moved towards each other and, at least as of September 2020, they now offer identical prices and resources.
+Yes, over the years, Kinsta and WP Engine’s entry-level plans have moved towards each other and are now basically the same.

 With both Kinsta and WP Engine’s entry-level plans, you’ll pay $30 a month for: